Robin Hood: Prince of Thieves

 It turns out that this is actually where Robin meets some of his soon-to-be Merry Men.
 This group’s leader is John Little, who challenges Robin to a staff fight, saying that if Robin loses, he will have to pay a sort of tax for crossing the river.
 After a poorly choreographed fight that not only lacks the charm of the 1938 version but shows Robin as a bumbling buffoon and Azeem as the smartass assistant, John is soundly defeated, contradicting the Robin Hood legends.

 After a scene of a night around a campfire in which 1) Robin contemplates rebelling against the Sheriff, much to the disagreement of John, Will and the others, and 2) acting like Christians are just as savage as Muslims, we cut to the Sheriff praying to an upside-down cross.
 When he finishes, he flips the cross right-side-up, saying to Mortianna that it’s time for him to go worship his other God.
 He then flips the cross back upside-down, saying something along the lines of “Oh, what’s the difference?”.
-Gee, I wonder how God and the Devil are different.
+Gee, I wonder.

 We cut to a Mass, in which the head priest prays to God to bless the Sheriff.
 This actually is historically accurate, as, at the time, the Catholic Church was suffering from a serious case of greed, and was being bought out by political leaders.
 In this scene, we learn that the Sheriff is in love with Marian, and that he is planning to raise an army and take the English throne through marrying Marian.
 Okay, he’s planning to marry Marian to get access to the throne, but why does he need an army?